You can also download this CV in PDF format (115 KB).

 Mark Philip Moxon

-I am a highly proficient Web and Mobile Developer, based in the UK, with over 15 years' experience of producing high-quality websites and applications for large companies, including over ten years' experience managing large CMS installations and over four years' experience producing iOS and Android apps.
-I have demonstrable skills in all aspects of website creation, including enterprise-level content management systems, creation of web content, web development and management of large web projects; I also have a number of apps available for Android, iPad and iPhone.
+I am a highly proficient developer with over 30 years' experience of producing high-quality websites and backend applications for large companies.
+I have demonstrable skills in all aspects of website creation, including enterprise-level content management systems, creation of web content, web and backend development, and management of large web projects.

 Achievements

-I have written and produced four personal websites that the British Library considers to be 'of cultural, historical and political importance', resulting in a request for them to be included in the UK Web Archive.
-I am also the Web's favourite travel writer (try searching for 'travel writing' in Google.com), which is a direct consequence of the quality of my web production skills.
+- I have written and produced four personal websites that the British Library considers to be 'of cultural, historical and political importance', resulting in a request for them to be included in the UK Web Archive.

 Professional Experience